 - Set microwave timer for about a minute

-- Set microwave oven for half power
+- Set microwave oven for half-power

 - After one minute, check egg bites for the proper temperature

 To freeze the egg bites, after baking, let them cool and place them in a freezer-safe zip-top freezer bag or other sealed containers.
 When you're ready to serve, warm them in the microwave for approximately 1 minute per egg bite.
-For best freshness, use the frozen egg bites within 4 months.

-The Crinkled Cookbook is not in any way affiliated with Starbucks.
+Note: The Crinkled Cookbook is not in any way affiliated with Starbucks.
 This recipe is simply my best guess at what their special recipe for Sous Vide Egg Bites might be.

-More Breakfast and Brunch Ideas
+🍲 More Breakfast and Brunch Ideas

-There's nothing better than starting the day with great food.
+There's nothing better than starting our day with great food.
 Here are some of my favorite recipes for breakfast or brunch.
 Just add your favorite coffee, tea, hot cocoa and maybe a few mimosas and you'll be set.

 Monte says